Enhancing the QUAlity and Transparency Of health Research

 June 2019 participant

-You’ll experience two intense days of learning led by methodological and writing experts from the UK EQUATOR Centre and the Centre for Statistics in Medicine.
+You’ll experience four afternoons of learning led by methodological and writing experts from the UK EQUATOR Centre and the Centre for Statistics in Medicine.
 Through group work, discussion, and practical exercises, we cover everything you need to know to plan, write, and publish your health-related research study.

 Excellent scope – right the way from authorship and journal selection to submission/peer review/dissemination – not just the bits in the middle!